Orion Pictures: 1986–1991: Metromedia era

-In January 1987, Kluge faced big competition with the arrival of Sumner Redstone.
-His theater chain, National Amusements, purchased 6.42 percent of the company's stock.
-National Amusements later acquired Viacom, increasing their Orion stake at 21%, then 26%.
-Soon Kluge started buying more Orion stock, leading to his and Redstone's battling it out to take over the company.
-Kluge ultimately succeeded when Metromedia took over approximately 67% of Orion on May 20, 1988, effectively giving him control of the studio.
-One analyst commented on the takeover to The Wall Street Journal: "This amount is probably so small to Kluge it doesn't matter.
+In January 1987, Kluge faced competition with the arrival of Sumner Redstone, whose theater chain, National Amusements, purchased 6.42% of Orion's stock.
+National Amusements later acquired Viacom, increasing their Orion stake to 21%, then 26%.
+Soon Kluge started buying more Orion stock, touching off a battle with Redstone over control of the company.
+Kluge won on May 20, 1988, when Metromedia took over about 67% of Orion.
+One analyst told The Wall Street Journal: "This amount is probably so small to Kluge it doesn't matter.
 He probably burns that up in a weekend."

-In 1989, Orion suffered from a disastrous slate of films, placing themselves dead last among the larger Hollywood studios in terms of box office revenue.
-Among its biggest flops that year were Great Balls of Fire!, the biography of Jerry Lee Lewis starring Dennis Quaid and Winona Ryder; She-Devil, a dark comedy starring Meryl Streep and Roseanne Barr; Speed Zone, an action comedy vehicle for SCTV alumni John Candy, Joe Flaherty, and Eugene Levy; and Miloš Forman's adaptation of Les Liaisons dangereuses, Valmont, which competed with Dangerous Liaisons, also based on the same source material.
-Test screenings of the "Weird Al" Yankovic comedy UHF were so strong that Orion had high expectations for it.
-It flopped at first, but it has since attained a strong cult following.
-Also that year, it inked a deal with Nelson Entertainment to distribute titles on videocassette and theatrically.
+In 1989, Orion suffered from a disastrous slate of films, placing dead last among larger Hollywood studios by box office revenue.
+Among its biggest flops that year were Great Balls of Fire!, a biography of Jerry Lee Lewis starring Dennis Quaid and Winona Ryder; She-Devil, a dark comedy starring Meryl Streep and Roseanne Barr; Speed Zone, an action-comedy vehicle for SCTV alumni John Candy, Joe Flaherty, and Eugene Levy; and Miloš Forman's adaptation of Les Liaisons dangereuses, Valmont, which competed with Dangerous Liaisons, also based on the same source material.
+Test screenings of the "Weird Al" Yankovic comedy UHF were so strong that Orion had high expectations for it, but it flopped at the box office (though it later developed a cult following on video).
+Also that year, it signed a deal with Nelson Entertainment to distribute titles on videocassette and theatrically.

 In February 1990, Orion signed a deal with Columbia Pictures Entertainment in which the much larger studio would pay Orion $175 million to distribute Orion's movies and television programs overseas.
 Orion had previously licensed its films to individual distributors territory by territory.
 That same month, Mike Medavoy left Orion and became head of Tri-Star Pictures.

-The box-office returns for Orion's 1990 releases were just as dismal as the previous year, with such failures as The Hot Spot and State of Grace.
-The only bright spot that year was Kevin Costner's western epic Dances with Wolves.
-It won seven Academy Awards, including Best Picture, and grossed $400 million worldwide.
+The box-office returns for Orion's 1990 releases were just as dismal, with failures in The Hot Spot and State of Grace.
+The only bright spot was Kevin Costner's western epic Dances with Wolves, which won seven Academy Awards, including Best Picture, and grossed $400 million worldwide.
 A few months later, Orion garnered another winner with The Silence of the Lambs, but these two films could not make up for years of losses.
 Only Kluge's continued infusions of cash were enough to keep the company afloat, but soon he had enough.